LovelyBuggies/Nino-hist/README.md

 You'll need to re-activate `$ conda activate nino-hist` if you open a new shell.
 You can use `(nino-hist)$ deactivate` to turn off the environment in your current shell (or just open a new one).

-If, while working on the project, you need any other python packages, such as for plotting, *add them to the requirements.txt* and reset the environment `$ conda env update -f environment.yml -n nino-hist`.
+If, while working on the project, you need any other python packages, such as for plotting, *add them to the requirements.txt*, deactivating the environment `(nino-hist)$ conda deactivate` and updating it `$ conda env update -f environment.yml -n nino-hist`.

 If your are using a Python3 virtul enviroment at the same time, you are recommended to use a different Jupyter kernel name to distinguish them `(nino-hist) $python3 -m ipykernel install --name nino-hist-conda`